-The overall winner of the Ó Bhéal International Poetry Film Competition will receive the festival award for best poetry-film, along with a cash prize of 500 euros.
+The winner of the Ó Bhéal International Poetry Film Competition will receive the festival award for best poetry-film, along with a cash prize of 500 euros.
 The award is designed by glass artist/poet Michael Ray.

-In addition, the Irish Poetry Film selection will also produce one winner, who will receive a cash prize of 250 euros.
+The Irish Poetry Film selection will also produce one winner, who will receive a cash prize of 250 euros.

-View previous winners and prizes at: https://www.obheal.ie/blog/competition-poetry-film/
+View previous winners, awards and poetry films via: https://www.obheal.ie/blog/competition-poetry-film/

 Shortlisted films to date have also featured in Ó Bhéal’s poetry-film touring programme, at a number of international film and literary festivals, to date including the Clare Island Film Festival, Belfast Film Festival, Stanzas in Limerick, the Cyclops festival in Kiev, Poemaria in Vigo, the Madeira Literary Festival (2018), Salerno Letteratura (2018), Cadence: Video Poetry Festival in Seattle (2019) and REEL Poetry festival, Houston, Tx (2025).